Budapest Hungary Travel Guide

 Real-time journey planning, routes, delays.

-Taxis and ride-sharing services provide convenient alternatives to public transport, particularly for late-traveling at night or when carrying luggage.
+Taxis and ride-sharing services provide convenient alternatives to public transport, notably for late-night travel or when carrying luggage.

 Drive on the right.
 Seatbelts mandatory.
-Zero tolerance for liquor.
+Zero tolerance for alcohol.
 Headlights on outside built-up areas.

 Roads generally good, some historic regions have cobblestones.
 Traffic can be congested.

-Central Budapest parking is regulated and paid.
+Central Budapest parking is regulated and have paid.
 No-cost parking is rare.
 Consider P+R facilities.

 Budapest is a highly walkable city, specifically its central districts, offering enjoyable ways to discover its charms.
 The urban area is increasingly bicycle-friendly, especially in flat Pest and on Margaret Island.

-Hop-on-hop-off bus tours (Big Bus Tours, City Sightseeing) cover major attractions with commentary.
+Hop-on-hop-off bus tours (Big Bus Tours, City Exploration) cover major attractions with commentary.

 Provide a good city overview.